sarkershantonu/sarkershantonu.github.io/_posts/2023/asus-chromebox3-i7-windows-linux.md

 Upgrade Tips :
 - For i7/i5/i3 , m2. ports are connected with CPU to support NVME.
-So, try bigger SSDs
+So, try bigger nvme SSDs
 - At least 16gb RAM is preferred for smooth running.
--
+- If you are not willing to pay for sound driver

-Firmware credit goes to :
+### Firmware credit goes to :
 Website : https://mrchromebox.tech/#home
 Github : https://github.com/MrChromebox

-For Windows driver supports : Please check compatibility here https://coolstar.org/chromebook/windows.html (see box tab)
+### For Windows driver supports :
+- Please check compatibility here https://coolstar.org/chromebook/windows.html (see box tab)